The Cost of Caravanning

 Unless you have a fairly large family which require more than one room for accommodation, caravanning holidays (particularly abroad) usually cost considerably more than conventional ‘package holidays’ when one takes into account all the expenses involved as well as the initial outlay on the purchase of a caravan (and usually an awning).
 He too had actually taken the trouble of calculating the cost of caravanning holidays when compared to conventional holidays and reached that conclusion before asking me about it.
 I just confirmed that he’d got his sums correct.
 Even without the capital outlay, insurance, maintenance and additional fuel costs when towing, site fees are often very expensive, especially in the school holiday seasons.
 These can be anything up to £50/night - often more than hotel rooms.
-A 3-week holiday for the three of us would cost at least £2500 + entertainment / meals etc. Add that to what you’ve already paid out for your caravan / insurance / maintenance and in equipping your caravan, and you can see the cost soon adds up to being uneconomical.
-You should also factor in the loss of income based on what money you could have made out of the money spent on the caravan - an outlay that can be many thousands of pounds.
+A 3-week holiday for the three of us would cost at least £2500 + entertainment / meals etc. Add that to what you’ve already paid out for your caravan / insurance / maintenance / repairs and in equipping your caravan, and you can see the cost soon adds up to being uneconomical.
+You should also factor in the loss of income based on what money you could have made out of the money spent on the caravan - an outlay that can be many thousands of pounds - and the depreciation costs.
 And, don’t forget, you also lose at least 6-7 days of your holiday by doing all the driving (and having all the aggravation that towing a caravan entails) to and from your destination in the sun.
 So what amounts to a holiday of only two weeks will cost in excess of at least £3000 for three people.
 Is it worth it?
 Only if you love caravanning.
 If you have a big family, it may well be financially worthwhile.
 Otherwise, the only economical way to caravan is to travel for extended periods out of season.
 That’s when so many retirees go to spend the winter in southern Spain.
 That would suit me fine too.
 I wish.

 After nearly three years of not being used, I towed our caravan from its storage location on 22 March 2018 in order to prepare it for action once more.
 Thanks to our friends at a nearby caravan site, I towed it to their site so we could work on it.
 You may remember that our caravan was our home for about ten months on our return from The Netherlands, and we stayed on his site for some of this time.
 It was also the only home that our baby daughter, Annelise had whilst she was in good health as the last time we used it was the day she was admitted to hospital with cancer.